 Finance work experience lets you see what it might be like to have a career in finance, banking or accounting.
 You’ll develop transferable skills, and get a feel for the industry and the roles available.

 But bagging yourself work experience in banking and finance can be tricky, as it’s competitive.
-In this guide we’ll explore the benefits and types of work experience, as well as where you can find a placement.
+In this guide we’ll explore the benefits and types of different placements, as well as where you can find work experience for year 10 and year 12.

 Why should I get work experience in banking and finance?